explaura/pi-shot-bot/README.md

 # Shot Bot

-A bot running on Raspberry Pi which pours shots when triggered over the internet.
+A service running on Raspberry Pi which pours shots when triggered over the internet.

 ## Prerequisites